SNCF: World War II

-Following the 1940 Armistice and until August 1944, SNCF was requisitioned for the transport of German armed forces and armaments.
-The invading German troops were responsible for the destruction of nearly 350 French railway bridges and tunnels.
-According to differing estimates, SNCF surrendered between 125,000 and 213,000 wagons and 1,000-2,000 locomotives.
+Following the Armistice of 22 June 1940 until August 1944, SNCF was requisitioned for the transport of Wehrmacht forces and armaments.
+The invading German troops had destructed of nearly 350 French railway bridges and tunnels.
+According to differing estimates, SNCF surrendered between 125,000 and 213,000 wagons and 1,000–2,000 locomotives.

 France's railway infrastructure and rolling stocks were a target for the French Resistance aimed at disrupting and fighting the German occupying forces.
 This allowed SNCF employees to perform many acts of resistance, including the formation of the Résistance-Fer movement in 1943.
 Nearly 1,700 SNCF railway workers were killed or deported for resisting Nazi orders.

 150 Résistance-Fer agents were shot for their acts of resistance, 500 of them were deported.
 Half of those deported died in concentration camps.

-German occupying forces in France also requisitioned SNCF to transport nearly 77,000 Jews and other Holocaust victims to Nazi extermination camps.
-These deportations have been the subject of historical controversy and lawsuits (such as the Lipietz case) in France as well as in the United States (where subsidiary Keolis is a transportation contractor) to the present day.
+During the Holocaust in France, German occupying forces in France also requisitioned SNCF to transport nearly 77,000 Jews and other Holocaust victims to Nazi extermination camps.

+Later, these deportations were the subject of historical controversy and lawsuits (such as the Lipietz case) in France as well as in the United States (where subsidiary Keolis is (as of 2010) a transportation contractor) to the present day.

 In 1992 SNCF commissioned French academics to write a history of SNCF activities during World War II.
 The resultant report was published in 1996.

-More recently, some sources have claimed that SNCF billed Nazi-occupied France for third-class tickets for Holocaust victims transported to extermination camps, although passengers were transported in cattle cars.
-Other sources have reported that after the liberation of France SNCF continued to seek payment for transporting Holocaust victims to Germany.
+In 2006, some sources claimed that SNCF billed Nazi-occupied France for third-class tickets for Holocaust victims transported to extermination camps, although passengers were transported in cattle cars.
+In 2003, a source reported that after the liberation of France SNCF continued to seek payment for transporting Holocaust victims to Germany.
 However, historian Michael Marrus has written that claims that SNCF billed for third-class tickets and continued to seek payment after the war ended were made as part of a legal case brought against SNCF, and did not match with historians' understanding of what happened.
 Marrus argues that SNCF had no margin of maneuver during the German occupation and that the actions of SNCF employees were not ideologically motivated.

 According to Serge Klarsfeld, president of the organization Sons and Daughters of Jewish Deportees from France, SNCF was forced by German and Vichy authorities to cooperate in providing transport for French Jews to the border and did not make any profit from this transport.

 In December 2014, SNCF agreed to pay up to $60 million worth of compensation to Holocaust survivors in the United States.

 It corresponds to approximately $100,000 per survivor.